danieljuma5/plp-week-2-assignment-1-developer-environment-setup/README.md

 </table>

 ### Task 4 and 5- Python setup
-I had an older version of python setup and proceeded to download the latest version 3.12 from the official windows store as indicated alongside packages like pip and virtualenv.
+I had an older version of python setup and proceeded to download the latest version 3.12 from the official [python](python.org) website as indicated alongside packages like pip and virtualenv.

 <img src="./assets/images/Screenshot (11).jpg" width="600" >